 For every child, a second chance

-The UN Convention on the Rights of the Child: Article 40 – the right to be treated fairly under the law
+CRC Article 40: The right to be treated fairly under the law

 “I was given a jail sentence of 16 years and eight months,” Ahmed said.
 “I was so sad.
 All I was thinking about was my family and how ashamed they would feel because of me.”